jurassix/atom-javascript-refactor/README.md

 #### How it all works

-__atom-refactoring-codemods__ is a UI plugin that executes jscodeshift codemods in memory.
+__atom-refactoring-codemods__ is a UI package that executes jscodeshift codemods in memory.
 I've written 2 [refactoring-codemods](https://github.com/jurassix/refactoring-codemods) that do the heavy lifting of building the AST and updating the sources to match.

 __import-declaration-transform__ updates all dependent _import/require_ __paths__ when a file has been renamed/moved.
 This codemod takes the _previousPath_ and _newPath_ of the file and then all dependent _import/require_ paths will be updated to match the new file name/location.